SRISORA/-Team-2-E-Grocery--System-ShopOn/README.md

 1. Open the backend project in Eclipse IDE or STS.
 2. Change the configuration in application.properties acording to your oracle id and password.
 Try not to change the port number.
-3. Open the package com.vatiwala.app and choose the java file in it.
+3. Open the package com.grocery and choose the java file in it.
 And run the java file as Spring Boot App.

 > Note: Try using the default port in both frontend as well as backend